FranzGotthardt/DistBuilder/README.md

-# DistBuilder
-DistBuilderV2.sh
+# DistBuilderV2.sh
-Skip to end of metadata
-Created by Franz Gotthardt, last modified on Feb 03, 2016 Go to start of metadata This is the second iteration of the DistBuilder.sh script, the intention was to give a foolproof approach to building distributions in the local git repository, entered after "path=".
+##### Created by Franz Gotthardt

+This is the second iteration of the DistBuilder.sh script, the intention was to give a foolproof approach to building distributions in the local git repository, entered after "path=".
 The Script will ask you for every required information and has several ways to handle wrong input.
 After the required input has been entered, the script will build the Distribution and create a folder hierarchy in the path entered after "ext="

-Properties
+# Properties

 Adjust path to your build destination (dap folder) Adjust ext to your desired destination for the hierarchy

-DistBuilder.sh

-How To Use
+# How To Use

-Download the Script and access the Folder where you've placed it with the console.
+* Download the Script and access the Folder where you've placed it with the console.
-Open the file with a text editor and adjust your path to Datameer (path=) and your desired path for the hierarchy (ext=).
+* Open the file with a text editor and adjust your path to Datameer (path=) and your desired path for the hierarchy (ext=).
-Once adjusted, you can open this script with mac using Terminal as standard application:
+* Once adjusted, you can open this script with mac using Terminal as standard application:

 Otherwise you have to run it using the terminal manually; access the folder with cd path/to/script and run it using sh DistBuilder.sh
-Variables
-Versions
-Using sh you can add them right behind

-These are all accepted input formats, you can use: v x.y x.y.z revision number branch tag
+# These are all accepted input formats, you can use:

+* v x.y
+* x.y.z
+* revision number
+* branch tag
-"master"
+* "master"

-Hadoop Specifications
+# Hadoop Specifications
 Once you've successfully submitted your versions to build, you can also add a Hadoop specification, you can do this by simply waiting for the step:
 Add a specific Dist or submit with Enter to use standard Apache: add the dist String, e.g hdp-2.2.0